telehodown/go-easy-instrumentation/README.md

 <a href="https://opensource.newrelic.com/oss-category/#new-relic-experimental"><picture><source media="(prefers-color-scheme: dark)" srcset="https://github.com/newrelic/opensource-website/raw/main/src/images/categories/dark/Experimental.png"><source media="(prefers-color-scheme: light)" srcset="https://github.com/newrelic/opensource-website/raw/main/src/images/categories/Experimental.png"><img alt="New Relic Open Source experimental project banner." src="https://github.com/newrelic/opensource-website/raw/main/src/images/categories/Experimental.png"></picture></a>

 # Go Easy Instrumentation
-Go is a compiled language with an opaque runtime, making it unable to support automatic instrumentation the way other languages are, which is why the New Relic Go Agent is designed as an SDK.
-That makes installing and getting the most out of the Go Agent something that requires much more upfront investment than other language agents.
-To address this, the Go Agent team created the Go Easy Instrumentation tool, which will do most of the instrumentation work for you by generating changes to your source code that instruments your application with the New Relic Go Agent.
+Go is a compiled language with an opaque runtime, making it unable to support automatic instrumentation like other languages.
+For this reason, the New Relic Go agent is designed as an SDK.
+Since the Go agent is an SDK, it requires more manual work to set up than agents for languages that support automatic instrumentation.
+In an effort to reduce that manual effort, the Go agent team created the tool Go Easy Instrumentation that is currently in preview.
+This tool will do most of the instrumentation work for you by generating changes to your source code that instrument your application with the New Relic Go agent.

 [![asciicast](https://asciinema.org/a/r0Il7o2eMiZaLKHIlew3IL2nx.svg)](https://asciinema.org/a/r0Il7o2eMiZaLKHIlew3IL2nx)